-The Hearings Process in Massachusetts Sex Crimes Cases
+The Hearings Process Before The Massachusetts Sex Offender Registry Board

 You will receive a letter notifying you of your preliminary classification.
 You can either accept this classification or you can request a hearing to contest the classification.

-It is important to have a skilled and experienced advocate represent you at the hearing.
-This may be your only opportunity to go before the Board and present your case, as reclassifications are usually decided without a hearing.
+It is important to have a skilled and experienced advocate represent you at the SORB hearing.
+This may be your only opportunity to go before the Board and present your case.

 At the hearing, there are many legal motions that can be filed and research that should be presented to increase your chances of obtaining a favorable result.
 Attorney Frame is familiar with SORB’s procedures and the research studies the Board can take into consideration when making their decision.